Design principle 1:

 It is important that you cut the learning material up into short drills.
 Short learning moments make it easier to learn at regular intervals, which is called microlearning.
 This approach is what makes Drillster so effective because having more ‘quick’ learning moments is better than having long learning cycles every so often.
 Besides, people quickly get demotivated when they are served up lengthy drills.
 Microlearning is more effective and will keep students or employees committed and motivated.
 Try to design drills in a way that allows people to quickly squeeze them in between other activities in their schedule.
 Drillster can be used on a smartphone, laptop or tablet.
 Easy!

 Cutting learning material up will also force you to limit the material to only crucial need-to-know information (see design principle 2).
 So, keep your drills short and stick to one subject area.
 The ideal length is between 8 and 10 learning elements with a total of between 24 and 40 question variants (see design principle 8).
 Do you still have too much learning material?
 Spread it out over multiple drills and possibly combine these drills with stories into a course (see design principle 3).
-Needless to say, you can also make multiple courses on different subjects.
+Needless to say, you can make multiple courses on different subjects.
 That’s how you keep learning manageable!

-Short drills are not only more convenient for students to do than lengthy learning modules, there is also a functional idea behind them.
-You will probably have heard of ‘the power of repetition’.
+Short drills are not only more convenient for students to do than lengthy learning modules, but there is also a functional idea behind them.
+You probably have heard about ‘the power of repetition’.
 This is a concept that certainly applies to learning.
 By repeating small quantities of information at regular intervals, the ‘forgetting curve’ gets a chance to set in.
 The forgetting curve is the phenomenon that people quickly forget nearly 80% of freshly learned knowledge!
 It is key that students are given the time to forget new information.
 It may sound contradictory, but forgetting actually serves a purpose…

 Knowing and forgetting

-The forgetting curve gradually becomes longer.
-And so will the intervals between drills.
+The forgetting curve gradually becomes longer… and so will the intervals between drills.
 This is how the learning material is anchored in the brain for the long term.
 How much time is there between drills?
 Drillster will calculate it for you!
 To take maximum advantage of the forgetting curve, Drillster not only uses spaced learning (microlearning), but also spaced repetition.
-Allow us to explain:

 So, again: keep your drills short and manageable, so that the algorithm can do its thing!

-On the right, you see a course that consists of a story and short drills.
+Here, you see a course that consists of a story and short drills.

-This table shows how people learn in short intervals, forget the information and come back again to brush up on their knowledge.
+This table shows how people learn in short intervals, forget the information, and come back again to brush up on their knowledge.